 • Following your surgery, you may experience some bruising and swelling around the surgical site, especially if your procedure was near the eye area.
 Most patients do not complain of significant pain or discomfort, so usually ibuprofen (Advil) or acetaminophen (Tylenol) is all you will need for relief.
 However, our surgeons will prescribe stronger pain medication if necessary.

 • In terms of healing, Mohs surgery leaves one of the smallest surgical scars possible.
 After six to 12 months, it is often barely noticeable.
 After the sutures are removed, we recommend a silicone-based scar gel.
-However, if you want to diminish the appearance of your scar more rapidly or fully, we offer a variety of treatment options at SkinCare Austin.
-Examples include:
+However, if you want to diminish the appearance of your scar more rapidly or fully, we offer a variety of treatment options.
+CO2 laser or BBL treatment can help with texture or color change.

 Insurance